 We are so delighted to have celebrated the 20th anniversary of Kappa Eta’s founding last April.
 Throughout the past 20 years, the organization has grown and developed both internally and through our involvement on-campus.
-We are so proud to state that every woman in the chapter is a part of at least one on-campus organization, with over 25% of those women holding leadership roles in their respective organizations.
+We are so proud to state that every woman in the chapter is a part of at least one on-campus organization, with many of those women holding leadership roles in their respective organizations.
 Kappa Eta also leads the charge through becoming a top fundraiser each year in Sigma Kappa’s Ultra Violet Campaign events raising over $35,000 this year in our annual Belt Buckle Ball event.
 Our chapter also excels in raising funds for our annual Fort Worth Walk to End Alzheimer’s, being the top fundraising team for the past several years.
-This year in particular so we are incredibly proud to announce that we have raised over $50,000 for the walk!
+This year in particular so we are incredibly proud to announce that we have raised over $80,000 for the walk making Kappa Eta the top raising Sigma Kappa in the country!
 Our women are living out our values each and every day, and we cannot be prouder of Kappa Eta.